Does the sangha meet every Thursday evening?

 Absolutely yes.
 Our sangha is open and welcoming to everybody.

-Can I participate if I have not meditated before or if I am not familiar with the Plum Village tradition?
+Can I participate if I have not meditated before or if I am not Buddhist?

 Is there a cost to participate at the Thursday evening meditation?

-No. Since it started, our sangha has operated on the principle of “dana” (the word for generosity in Sanskrit and Pali).
-This means that people are encouraged to contribute whatever they are able in order to help us pay our rent and other expenses.
-A dana basket is available every Thursday evening where people can place their contribution.
+Our sangha operates on the principle of “dana” (the word for generosity in Sanskrit and Pali).
+At the end of each Thursday participants are encouraged to contribute whatever they are able in order to help us pay various Sangha expenses.

 At the Thursday evening meditation, must I sit on the floor?